 Let users send individual messages to multiple recipients at the same time.
 The default is on.
 Mail merge was previously called multi-send.

-To let users send to external recipients with multi-send, check the Allow for external recipients box.
+Allow for external recipients box.
 The default for Enterprise and Education editions is off.
 For all other editions with this feature, the default is on.

 Let users create Gmail messages with predefined layouts, including custom footers, images, and colors.
 The default is on.
 Learn more about creating branded emails with customized layouts.